Hanabi-Live/hanabi-live/docs/INSTALL.md

 #### Install HTTPS (optional)

-This assumes that you installed the server to "/root/hanabi-live".
+This assumes that your domain names are "hanabi.live" and "www.hanabi.live".
+It also assumes that you installed the server to "/root/hanabi-live".
 Adjust if needed.

 * `sudo apt update`
 * `sudo apt install software-properties-common -y`